Patio door ideas boost the daylight that reaches an interior and maximize the view – and the connection – to the backyard.

 What is the best material for a patio door?

-Timber, aluminum, PVCu and composite are the main framing options for patio doors.
-Esthetics, budget, maintenance and longevity are all likely to play a role in your decision.
+Wood, aluminum, vinyl, fiberglass and steel are the main framing options for patio doors.
+Aesthetics, budget, maintenance and longevity are all likely to play a role in your decision.

 Wood offers a warmth and character that’s unparalleled by other man-made materials.
 It’s also a natural insulator, which makes it a smart choice if thermal performance is a top priority for your project.